 MAI: – I think it’s an important area where many different people live.
 It has a lot of beautiful nature and cozy, creative houses, it’s easy to see that many artists live there.
 If you are into smoking weed and chilling out in comfortable surroundings, this is the place to go.

-MAI: – I have not been that much around playing yet, but my dream is to do that much more in the future, to experience a lot of different cities, it can quickly get boring to play at the same place and in the same city all the time.
+MAI: – I have not been that much around playing yet, but my dream is to do that much more in the future, to experience a lot of different cities, it can quickly get annoying to play at the same place and in the same city all the time.
 If I play at a home where I can play my own genre, it is much easier for me to build up a good set and the right vibe,

 ” My goal is to get people’s attention and make them feel the energy and the intensity.”